-Can I issue a Non-Disclosure Agreement (NDA) for Past Information?
+Can I Issue A Non-Disclosure Agreement For Past Information?

 Want to protect information that has been disclosed in the past?
 Read this to find out how to make sure your retroactive Non-Disclosure Agreement is valid.

 A Non-Disclosure Agreement (NDA) (also known as a Confidentiality Agreement in Australia) offers your business protection where sensitive information is disclosed to someone and you wish to prevent them from disclosing it to anyone else.
 Colloquially referred to as a ‘gag order’, Non-Disclosure Agreements legally prohibit someone from disclosing information that they have become privy to.
 Non-Disclosure Agreements are also common where legal disputes reach an out-of-court settlement.

 But what do I do if this person already possesses the information I wish to protect, or if they have had this information for awhile and I realise now that I need to protect it?